hexops/mach/libs/sysaudio/README.md

-# mach/sysaudio - cross-platform audio IO in Zig
+# mach/sysaudio - cross-platform low-level audio IO in Zig

 This repository is a separate copy of the same library in the [main Mach repository](https://github.com/hexops/mach), and is automatically kept in sync, so that anyone can use this library in their own project if they like!